 As for the Armenian coffee cups, they are also very interesting and attractive.
 If you are a coffee lover then you may choose from a vast variety of options.
 There are some classic versions that you may find in many parts of the world, and there are also traditional Armenian ones.
 These coffee cups are usually made of clay and reflect the Armenian culture.

 In such kind of clay dishes, you may find Armenian traditional images and symbols, including the Armenian flag, the Biblical Mount Ararat, traditional Armenian patterns and ornaments.
 Such kinds of unique dishes are either used in daily life to drink coffee or serve as souvenirs that you may buy either as a symbol of Armenia for yourself or to take them for your relatives as a present that symbolizes this ancient country.
-You can buy Armenian coffee pots and cups for example in Vernissage which is the largest open-air market in Yerevan, and also in many shops and stores that offer hand-made artifacts.
+You can buy Armenian coffee pots and cups for example in Vernissage which is the largest open-air market in Yerevan, and also in many shops and stores that offer hand-made artefacts.

 How to make an Armenian coffee